 The District has a deficit unrestricted net position.
-This negative net position is a result of the District being responsible for the repayment of long-term debt and accrued interest issued to finance public improvements previously constructed and/or acquired by Poudre Tech Metropolitan District, Operating District, for the benefit of the District, which public improvements are either owned and maintained by the Operating District or conveyed to other governmental entities.
+This negative net position is a result of the District being responsible for the repayment of long-term debts and accrued interest issued to finance public improvements (i) constructed and/or acquired by the District, and (ii) constructed and/or acquired by Poudre Tech Metropolitan District, Operating District, for the benefit of the District, which public improvements are either owned and maintained by Poudre Tech Metropolitan District or conveyed to other governmental entities.